mahotosasaki/438Final/README.md

 Note
 -some users are already stored in the databse so if it says invalid just create another user -in order to test the notifications, you must create two separate accounts and like the post of the other user.
+-the height field for the user profile is entered as a decimal (i.e. enter 5.7 for 5'7")